7 Steps to improve project collaboration for maximized efficiency

 3. Team collaboration

-Team collaboration is the most substantial, yet the most obvious type of project collaboration.
-There is a team leader responsible for bringing all the team members together to complete tasks and achieve the project objectives.
-Everyone knows their roles,responsibilities, deadlines, and expectations, making this the most direct and focused form of collaboration.
+Team collaboration is the most substantial yet obvious type of project collaboration.
+A team leader is responsible for bringing all the team members together to complete tasks and achieve the project objectives.
+Everyone knows their roles, responsibilities, deadlines, and expectations, making this the most direct and focused form of collaboration.

 4. Cross-functional collaboration

-This collaboration brings together team members from different departments, verticals, and teams come together for a common goal.
-This is usually prioritized when a project requires varied expertise, strengths, and experiences for successful project execution and delivery.
+This collaboration brings together team members from different departments verticals and teams come together for a common goal.
+This is usually prioritized when a project requires varied expertise, strengths, and experiences for successful execution and delivery.

 5. Cloud collaboration

 Cloud collaboration is based on facilitating real-time coordination among team members through cloud applications.
 This collaboration maintains the balance between on-site and remote teams, providing everyone access to the latest data and resources.
-It allows them to read, edit, and access documents altogether, avoiding any duplicate work.
+It allows them to read, edit, and access documents, avoiding duplicate work.

 5. Virtual collaboration